 Family History at London Metropolitan Archives

-LMA Research Guide 1: Introduction to sources for family history held at London Metropolitan Archives.
+LMA Research Guide 1: This guide is a general Introduction to sources for family history held at London Metropolitan Archives (LMA)

 If your ancestor came from the London area, then the LMA is the place to visit.
 We hold over 105km of archives so there is a good chance that your ancestor may appear in our records in one form or another.
 Our holdings include some of the most important family history sources for London, including Parish Registers, Electoral Registers, Land Tax records, Parish Poor Relief and Boards of Guardians records, which include workhouse records.